jprchlik/sigmoid_selector/README.md

 Next, the program will ask the user to perform a series of tasks.
 First, it asks whether we should analyze the file in the command line.
 Enter 1 if we should skip the file or enter nothing if we should analyze the file.
-Only enter 1 if the file does not contain a sigmiod you can analyze.
+Only enter 1 if the file does not contain a sigmoid you can analyze.
 If you enter 1 the program will give null values for ever parameters and go to the next file.
 If you enter nothing the program will ask you to click a number of places on the sigmoid.